 Purpose of Cost of Goods Sold

 The basic purpose of finding COGS is to calculate the “true cost” of merchandise sold in the period.
 It doesn’t reflect the cost of goods that are purchased in the period and not being sold or just kept in inventory.
 It helps management and investors monitor the performance of the business.

 Accounting for Cost of Goods Sold

-IFRS and US GAAP allow different policies for accounting for the cost of goods sold.
-Very briefly, there are four main types of cost of goods sold classifications.
+IFRS and US GAAP allow different policies for accounting for inventory and cost of goods sold.
+Very briefly, there are four main valuation methods for inventory and cost of goods sold.